Basque Americans: Idahoan-Basques

 Boise is host to a community of about 3,573 Basque-Americans.
 Prominent Basque-American elected officials in Idaho include longtime Secretary of State Pete T. Cenarrusa, his successor Ben Ysursa, both Republicans, former Boise mayor Democrat David H. Bieter, as well as Republican, J. David Navarro, the current Clerk, Auditor and Recorder of Ada County, the most populated county in Idaho.
 Mary Azcuenaga, an attorney who was appointed by Ronald Reagan to serve on the Federal Trade Commission, is a Basque-American born in Council, Idaho.

 Basques were initially drawn to Idaho by the discovery of silver, in settlements such as Silver City.
 Those that did not directly become involved in mining engaged in ranching, selling beef and lamb products to the miners.
 While some such immigrants returned to Basque Country, many remained, later to be joined by their families following them in immigration.
 Exact counts of Basque immigrants to Idaho are not practical to determine, as the United States Census did not distinguish between Basques from other Spanish immigrants, though a majority of Spanish immigrants to Idaho likely self-identified as Basque.

-Since 1990, Boise and Gernika have been sister cities.
 Idaho achieved statehood in 1890 along with the first Basques arriving there around the same time.
 By 1912, some of the pioneers, such as Jose Navarro, John Achabal, Jose Bengoechea, Benito Arregui, John Echebarria, and Juan Yribar, were already settled and had property in the state.
+Since 1990, Boise and Gernika have been sister cities.